The people here go mad. They blame the wind. was written for and first performed by Trio Catch in May 2014.

 Commission: Westdeutschen Rundfunk for Wittener Tage für neue Kammermusik festival 2014

-For the past three years I have been composing pieces inspired by bells and music-box mechanisms.
-Today my research has shifted in another direction, but before moving on I decided to close completely this compositional cycle — that includes the pieces Clangs, D’après and Glockengießerei — with this new piece.
+During the years 2012–14, I have been composing pieces inspired by bells and music-box mechanisms.
+Today my research has shifted in another direction, but before moving on I decided to close completely this compositional cycle — which includes the pieces Clangs, D’après and Glockengießerei — with one last work.

-I was walking alone through Somerville (Boston), on a sunny, quiet day.
+I was walking alone through Somerville (a suburb of Boston), on a sunny, quiet day.
 The wind blew strongly for just a moment, and when it stopped, it left in the air a clanging harmony.
 It took me a few seconds to understand that this sound was made by metal chimes hanging from several doors.
 It made me smile!

 After a few months, when I was starting to compose this piece, I was reading a poem by Dorothy Molloy.
 She kept repeating “The people here go mad.
 They blame the wind.” and it made me remember that day, that sound.
 So I decided to write it down.

-I want to thank the Trio Catch, for their passion and commitment to this project, and the engineers of Quadrature Berlin, for building this beautiful machine.
+I want to thank the Trio Catch, for their passion and commitment to this project, and the engineers of Quadrature Berlin, for building a beautiful music-box machine.